 In a previous exercise in the last section, you determined that the event I0011 was derived from another Event, E0006.

-In turn, Event E0006 rejected a number of Customers, and Event I0011 was fired for Cards that depend on these rejected Customers.
+In turn, Event E0006 discarded a number of Customers, and Event I0011 was fired for Cards that depend on these discarded Customers.

 So, to resolve Event I0011 on Card, what you really need to do is to resolve the Event E0006 on Customer.